thomaschaaf/node-ftdi/README.md

 **Make sure you installed the ftdi driver: [ftdi](http://www.ftdichip.com/Drivers/D2XX.htm)**

 If you're are using a Linux distribution or Mac OS X you can run the **install.sh** script file to install the ftdi driver...
+For Windows the libs are shipped with this module.

 # Installation